Emrys365/torch_stft/README.md

 * `matmul`: matrix multiplication based implementation
 * `conv`: Conv1D based implementation

+> `fft` based implementation is the fastest among the three, but is still a bit slower than the native implementation in PyTorch.

 All implementations support inputs with and without a batch dimension.

 ## Usage